Hulu For 99 Cents a Month For 1 Year! 2 Days Left! - The TV Answer Man!

 Former editor of 4 TV magazines.

 Hulu, the subscription Video on Demand service, has returned with its annual 99-cents a month for a year deal for Black Friday.
-And Good Morning America has provided early access to the 99 cents offer which will be good until November 28, 2023 at 11:59 p.m.
+But the offer is only good until November 28, 2023 at 11:59 p.m.
 ET.
 You can redeem the discount here.

 Who’s Eligible For Hulu’s 99 Cents Deal?